mmaharebi/fiber-perturbation/README.md

 ## 👤 About This Project

-This project was developed by Mahdi Maharebi as a self-directed portfolio piece for applications to funded master's programs in photonics, computational electromagnetics, and related fields.
-The work demonstrates independent research capability, mathematical rigor, numerical implementation skills, and clear technical communication.
+This project was developed by Mahdy Mahareb, an ECE student at the University of Kassel (Germany), as a portfolio demonstration of independent work in computational electromagnetics and photonic device design.

-All code, documentation, and analysis were completed independently as part of preparation for graduate-level research in optical waveguide theory, inverse design, and photonic device optimization.
+**Contact:** contact@mahdymahareb.de | **Website:** https://mahdymahareb.de | **GitHub:** https://github.com/mmaharebi

 ---